Secure Messengers - The 5 Best Alternatives to WhatsApp

 Features

 If using Telegram, you won't have to give up any of the features that you're accustomed to from WhatsApp.
 Telegram groups can host up to 200,000 members, and there are no subscription limits.
-As with other messengers, Telegram offers automatic deletion, not only for messages but also your account and all associated media, should it not be used for a set period of time.
-The service can also be used simultaneously on multiple devices.
+Like other messengers, Telegram offers automatic deletion for messages as well as accounts and all associated media after a period of non-use.
+It's possible to use Telegram simultaneously on multiple devices.

 Risks

 As mentioned above, E2E needs to be manually activated, since otherwise, only your communication with the Telegram server will be encrypted.
-Telegram justifies this by noting that if automatically activated, it wouldn't be possible to restore messages in the event that a device is lost.
+Telegram justifies this by noting that if automatically activated, it wouldn't be possible to restore messages should the device be lost.
 While this might be convenient, it isn't great from a security point of view.

 We're also skeptical about Telegram's MTProto protocol.
-Instead of utilizing an established protocol like Signal, the company developed its own, which has been less tested and is not as well-established.
+Instead of utilizing an established protocol like Signal, the company developed its own, which has undergone less testing and isn't as well-established.

 End-to-end encryption needs to be manually activated.